Li Wenhan: 2019–2020: Youth With You and debut with UNINE

-Li Wenhan was confirmed to be in Dragon TV variety show, 《完美的夏天》("Perfect Summer"), which is set to air every Saturday starting 1 August.
+On 13 July 2020 Li Wenhan was confirmed to be in Dragon TV variety show, 《完美的夏天》("Perfect Summer"), which is set to air every Saturday starting 1 August.
 In August 2020, Wenhan became the celebrity judge for a video game contest variety show, 《荣耀美少女S2》or "Glory Girls S2".
-On 24 September 2020, Li Wenhan's show, 《2020超级企鹅联盟 SUPER PENGUIN LEAGUE》started airing, which is described as China’s first all-star basketball game reality show produced by Tencent Sports.
+On 24 September 2020, Li Wenhan's show, 《2020超级企鹅联盟 SUPER PENGUIN LEAGUE》started airing, which is described as China's first all-star basketball game reality show produced by Tencent Sports.

 Unine (band) disbanded on 6 October 2020.

-2020-present: Solo career
+2020–present: Solo career

 Wenhan became the MC of Youku's music show "Super Hit" or 《宇宙打歌中心》which started airing 22 November 2020.
 Wenhan was announced to be a participant in a male boy band survival show called "Shine!
 Super Brothers" or 《追光吧哥哥》and the show started airing on 5 December 2020.
 On 3 December 2020 it was announced that Wenhan would participate in season 3 of Zhejiang TV's Variety show 《 I am the Actor | 我就是演员》.

-On July 17 of 2021, Li Wenhan released his first solo EP "Wen"《汶》.
+On 17 July 2021, Li Wenhan released his first solo EP "Wen"《汶》.
 The EP title "Wen" is taken from the second word in the name of "Li Wenhan", which also represents the meaning of "water".

-On January 16, 2022 Li Wenhan attended the Press Conference for the Hangzhou Asian Games Organising Committee (HAGOC) authorized TV series "Upstream"《泳往直前》about swimming.
+On 16 January 2022, Li Wenhan attended the Press Conference for the Hangzhou Asian Games Organising Committee (HAGOC) authorized TV series "Upstream"《泳往直前》about swimming.
 Wenhan is the male lead Zhou Yu in the swimming drama and during interviews Li Wenhan said he especially accepted the role because he was born in Hangzhou and was previously a representative of the Hangzhou Youth Swimming Team.
 After confirming his participation in the swimming drama "Upstream", Li Wenhan carried out strict special training; he trained, ate, and lived with professional swimmers together in order to create an immersive role.